Things we discovered in the process:

 Keeping a level head when the process can take months

 Play the long game, it’s a marathon not a sprint.
 See this as a process of waiting for the right house to come up and being lucky enough to get it.
-It’s a side project, not your whole life.
 There’s a maximum amount of effort you can put in before more effort doesn’t equal more results.
-Put in the effort where it counts but don’t spend more than is effective.
+Put in the effort where it counts but don’t spend more time than is effective.

 Many people go hard on open homes doing 8+ a weekend – we were more selective as I knew I’m someone who’d get burned out looking at too many.

 If you get worn down, just take a break – even one weekend off from thinking about homes/going to open homes.
 It can feel like you might miss out, but often not that much happens in one week.
-Don’t make any hurried decisions just because you’re worn out and thinking “I just want this to be over with”.
+Try not to make hurried decisions just because you’re worn out and thinking “I just want this to be over with”.
 You do have to live with this house, and while you can sell, it has associated costs and stress with that whole process as well.
+Buying a house while trying to sell your current house is difficult.

 You can restrict what times you look at houses if it’s taking over your life - e.g. avoid looking at new homes Mon-Thu and look at them all Friday night before you start your weekend of open homes.